Skip to main content

 Downtown Northville in Aug 2014 as captured by Google Street View

-The two buildings on the right also appear on the postcard below the video.
+The two buildings on the right also appear on the postcard below.

 The building on the right, originally O.F.
 Heath, 1880's (see enlargement below) as of this early 1900's postcard in the Diver collection houses Garrets Undertaker & Furniture.
 While this combination of activities most likely would not be carried out in the same storefront today, furniture manufacturers in the 19th century made caskets as well as chairs, etc.